Demfier/Demfier.github.io/_pages/about.md

 Currently, I am exploring ways to extract visual and auditory cues to generate better text.
 I am also interested in learning the dynamics of the shared multimodal latent space.

-I earned a thesis-based M.Math. degree in Computer Science from the University of Waterloo as well.
+I earned a thesis-based M.Math. degree in Computer Science from the University of Waterloo.
 Prior to that, I got my B.Tech. degree in Manufacturing Science and Engineering from the [Indian Institute of Technology Kharagpur (IIT Kharagpur)](http://iitkgp.ac.in/){:target="\_blank"}, where I worked with [Prof. Pawan Goyal](https://cse.iitkgp.ac.in/~pawang/){:target="\_blank"} on Program Synthesis for Natural Language.

 Apart from research, I am much enthused by language and art.
-I like to sketch and paint.
+I love to sometimes engross myself with sketching and painting.
 Check out [my art collection](https://photos.app.goo.gl/no5gipGp9HGyZrR28){:target="\_blank"} if you'd like!
-These days, I am learning to speak Japanese and play the piano.
+These days, I am also learning to speak Japanese and play the piano.